vanweric/Affapy/doc/source/examples.rst

 Examples
 ========

-This is the list of the different examples that shows how to use the library.
+This is the list of the different examples that shows how to use the *affapy* library.
 These examples are inspired by the *libaffa* library which is a C++ Affine Arithmetic library.

 .. automodule:: example1